machtfit/adyen/README.md

 The oscar implementation is currently limited to placing an order when the payment result is AUTHORISED or PENDING.
-Any further payment status changes received through notifications are recorded as a payment event but not otherwise handled.
+Any further payment status changes received through notifications are recorded as a payment event for the corresponding order but not otherwise handled.